Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ```

 Except now you want to look at just your scores for all games (that was your
-original purpose after all, before Bob got you to add his data).
-And it's the
+original purpose after all, before Bob got involved).
+And it's the same
-same problem again.
+problem again.
 To extract that you have to do

 ```py
 >>> [game[0] for game in scores]